danny-zh/epam-aws-s3-deploy-static-website/README.md

         ]
     }
 ~~~
-3. Create access key for IAM user in
+3. Acording to security best practices, configure IAM role to permit your github workflow to upload files into your newly created bucket without the need to store long term user credentials as secrets.
+For doing so, first need to configure OpenID Connect https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services
-4. configure github workflow to upload static website files to s3 bucket on git push event (See code in .gitub/workflows/deploy-static-website-github-actions.yml)
+5. configure github workflow to upload static website files to s3 bucket on git push event (See code in .gitub/workflows/deploy-static-website-github-actions.yml)
 5. Configure acc